National People's Congress: China plans 'green transformation' of economy | DW | 04.03.2021

 And, by 2035, the scope of "green industry" should have reached a whole new level, with all energy-intensive and polluting industries — from steel to paper production — required to switch to "green" production methods by then.

-The China experts at MERICS cite three reasons why the planned "greening" of China should be taken seriously: First, the communist party leadership sees its power and legitimacy guaranteed in the long term only with a sustainable economy and healthy environment.
-Second, the trade conflict with the US has made the leadership aware of the need for an efficient and sustainable energy and food supply from its own sources.
+The China experts at MERICS cite three reasons why the planned "greening" of China should be taken seriously.
+First, the Communist Party leadership sees its power and legitimacy guaranteed in the long term only with a sustainable economy and healthy environment.
+Second, the trade conflict with the United States has made the leadership aware of the need for an efficient and sustainable energy and food supply from its own sources.
 Third, the massive investment in green production and consumption offers China the prospect of technological world leadership.

 Climate policy is the only area where President Xi Jinping can currently win friends and allies on the international stage, especially in the West.

-Beijing's actions in Hong Kong and places like Xinjiang have drawn sharp criticism from the EU and the US.
+Beijing's actions in Hong Kong and places such as Xinjiang have drawn sharp criticism from the EU and the United States.

-Still, it seems Beijing wants to further tighten its grip on the financial hub.
+Still, it seems that Beijing seeks to further tighten its grip on the financial hub.
 Xia Baolong, director of the State Council Office for Hong Kong and Macao Affairs, recently stressed that Hong Kong must be ruled by "patriots."

 A number of pro-democracy politicians and activists have been brought to trial on charges of violating the National Security Law

-Observers like Wu Qiang suspect that an overhaul of the election law is on the way.
+Wu said that suggested that an overhaul of the election law is on the way.

-Pointing to the COVID pandemic, authorities postponed elections to the Hong Kong Legislative Council by more than a year.
-They are now expected to take place by December 2021.
+Pointing to the pandemic, authorities postponed elections to the Hong Kong Legislative Council by over a year.
+They are now expected to take place by December.
 Several opposition lawmakers have already had their mandates revoked because of their anti-government criticism and activities.

 China has been able to keep the number of new coronavirus infections at a manageable level by rigorously implementing contact-tracing, isolation and quarantine measures.

 For most Chinese, the health crisis seems to be long over.
-However, Beijing-based expert Wu Qiang said the pandemic remains a challenge for the Chinese leadership.
+However, Wu said the pandemic remains a challenge for the Chinese leadership.

 The nearly 3,000 delegates must each undergo several PCR tests before traveling to Beijing and during their stay, and their body temperature is measured daily.
 They are practically only allowed to stay in the hotel and in the Great Hall of the People, the meeting venue.
 COVID vaccination has been "recommended" for all of them.